 Aside from variation, other benefits of trail running include burning more calories and sustaining fewer injuries than road running.
-Dodging obstacles and changing elevations makes for a tougher workout whilst trail surfaces are often softer than tarmac thus lessening the impact of your feet hitting the ground and therefore resulting in fewer injuries.
+Dodging obstacles and changing elevations makes for a tougher workout.
+And trail surfaces are often softer than tarmac, reducing the impact of your feet hitting the ground and resulting in fewer injuries.

 Trail running tips

 Keep your eyes on the trail!
-Keep your gaze four to five feet ahead of you in order to spot any obstacles.
+Keep your gaze four to five feet ahead to spot any upcoming obstacles.
 On more technical trails you may wish to carry your elbows a little wider to provide better balance when navigating obstacles and uneven surfaces.
 Your stride will also change to accommodate dodging obstacles by lifting your feet higher or hopping around them.
 The rough ground and the twists and turns will also build stronger joints and muscles thus leading to fewer injuries.